List of Coronation Street characters introduced in 2002: Archie Shuttleworth

 Audrey, Archie, Norris and Rita amongst others are in The Rovers awaiting news after Richard kidnaps Gail, Sarah, David and Bethany.
-They all escape apart from Richard who dies at the scene.
+They all escape, apart from Richard, who dies at the scene.
 Gail asks Archie to sort out Richard's funeral.
-She wants the least fuss with no guests and no service.
-Gail changes her mind and attends Richard's funeral.
+She wants the least fuss, with no guests and no service; however, Gail changes her mind, and attends Richard's funeral.
 She feels bitter and empty.
-Archie conducts the service - they are the only two people present.
-Audrey talks to Archie about reopening the salon and finding a replacement for Maxine.
-Audrey is panicking.
-She confides in Archie that she's checked her investments to find that they've plummeted and she's not sure that she can afford to bail Gail out as promised.
-Audrey can't bring herself to tell Gail that she's unable to bail her out so instead she confides in Archie that she's going to take out a loan against her own house.
+Archie conducts the service, although they are the only two people present.
+Audrey talks to Archie about reopening the salon and finding a replacement for Maxine; Audrey is panicking.
+She confides in Archie that she has checked her investments to find that they have plummeted, and she is not sure that she can afford to bail Gail out as promised.
+Audrey cannot bring herself to tell Gail that she is unable to bail her out, so instead she confides in Archie that she is going to take out a loan against her own house.
 Archie persuades Blanche to attend a tea dance with him.
 Blanche plays hard to get but is delighted on the quiet.
 Les Battersby (Bruce Jones) asks Ken to be a character witness for him.
 Ken refuses.
 In desperation Les asks Shelley Unwin (Sally Lindsay) and Archie, both of whom refuse.
 Deirdre rings her daughter Tracy Barlow (Kate Ford) and realises from the sound of the pool in the background where she is, with Wally Bannister.
 She gets Archie to take her there and she and Tracy fight, falling into the pool as they do so.

 Audrey is concerned to find Archie sitting on the bench outside the salon looking unwell.
-Audrey worries about Archie's health and suggests he's working too hard.
-Archie still doesn't look well.
+Audrey worries about Archie's health and suggests he is working too hard.
+Archie still does not look well.
 Audrey arranges to go round and cook him a meal.
 Archie hatches a plan to surprise Audrey on her birthday.
 Mike Baldwin (Johnny Briggs) invites Audrey to Delphines for her birthday.
-Archie persuades Mike to cancel as he's already secretly booked a table.
+Archie persuades Mike to cancel as he has already secretly booked a table.
 Mike tells Audrey that Archie is waiting for her at Delphines.
 Audrey arrives late, but Archie is delighted to see her.
 After supper, he amazes her by proposing.
 Audrey gives him a definite maybe.
-Fred is shocked and jealous when Archie tells him that he's proposed to Audrey.
+Fred is shocked and jealous when Archie tells him that he has proposed to Audrey.
 Audrey seeks Gail's advice about Archie.
 Gail admits that life is always easier with a good man beside you.
-Archie is left distraught when Audrey tells him that she can't marry him.
-He confides in Deirdre that he doesn't think he'll ever get over it.
+Archie is left distraught when Audrey tells him that she cannot marry him.
+He confides in Deirdre that he not think he will ever get over it.
 Audrey is upset at the thought of hurting Archie and is horrified when Deirdre tells her that she thinks Archie has gone for good.
 In July 2003, Archie leaves the street.